 “You do that, sergeant,” Nathan muttered as he was turning away and heading out of his office on his way to his commanding officer’s.

-There he found Colonel Shire, like Jefferson, was glued to the TV in his office, Without bothering to knock, Nathan wandered through the open door, took a seat and, while sipping his coffee in silence, listened to a replay of his wife’s report on the situation in Washington for the third time that morning.
+There he found Colonel Shire, like Jefferson, glued to the TV in his office.
+Without bothering to knock, Nathan wandered through the open door, took a seat and, while sipping his coffee in silence, listened to a replay of his wife’s report on the situation in Washington for the third time that morning.

-“In the wake of rumors concerning a disagreement between members of the Administration and the Joint Chiefs concerning the use of the Armed Forces to bring an end to the standoff in Arizona, a growing number of reports concerning massive sick-outs by Department of Defense civilian employees at military posts and bases throughout the Southwest continue to grow, causing many here in the nation’s capital to wonder if the armed forces can, in fact, be used to meet a crisis that threatens to spill over beyond the borders of Arizona.”
+“In the wake of rumors concerning a disagreement between members of the Administration and the Joint Chiefs about the use of the armed forces to bring an end to the standoff in Arizona, there have been a growing number of reports of massive sick-outs by Department of Defense civilian employees at military posts and bases throughout the Southwest.
+As the sick-outs continue to grow, many here in the nation’s capital wonder if the armed forces can, in fact, be used to meet a crisis that threatens to spill over beyond the borders of Arizona.”

 “Disagreement?”
 Shire snorted loudly without looking away from the TV and over to where Nathan was seated.
 “The way I hear it, the Chairman of the Joint Chiefs told the President to all but piss off.”

-“I think the use of the term piss off is frowned upon by the network’s senior management, at least during a broadcast,” Nathan intoned as he listened to his wife go into greater detail by listing some of the key instillations that were being impacted by actions that were being orchestrated either by Colonel Devin or people and organizations who were sympathetic to his cause.
+“I think the use of the term piss off is frowned upon by the network’s senior management, at least during a broadcast,” Nathan intoned as he listened to his wife go into greater detail by listing some of the key installations that were being impacted by actions that were being orchestrated either by Colonel Devin or people and organizations who were sympathetic to his cause.

-She was still doing so when Shire suddenly sat upright in his seat, spun his chair about, leaned forward, planted his forearms on his desk and fixed Nathan with a gaze that sounded alarms bells in his head.
+She was still doing so when Shire suddenly sat upright in his seat, spun his chair about, leaned forward, planted his forearms on his desk and fixed Nathan with a gaze that sounded alarm bells in his head.
 “Get with Captain Randall,” Shire snapped.
 “Find out if he’s heard anything through his channels concerning threats against this post or tenant organizations.”

-Nathan had no need to ask him what kind of threats he was concerned about.
+Nathan had no need to ask him what kinds of threats he was concerned about.
 In addition to a sudden slowdown or complete stoppage of administrative actions personnel assigned to the battalion might encounter if the DoD civilians on Fort Lewis joined the sickout affecting other posts, critical functions such as the dining facility, post security, the post motor pool and range control were all managed and operated by civilian employees.
 While a unit like a ranger battalion could always find a way to work around a slowdown or complete work stoppage at facilities that had an impact on training and day-to-day operations, if the battalion needed to suddenly deploy, such actions would make doing so more difficult.

 Coming to his feet, Nathan was about to ask if there was anyone else he needed to check with when Captain Nick Tewell, the battalion adjutant, stuck his head in the door.
 “Sir, someone who claims to be from the Secretary of the Army’s office is on the secure line.”

 After sharing a long, hard stare with his commanding officer, without another word Nathan pivoted about and took off for the S-2 shop, stopping briefly along the way to inform his Ops sergeant he could forget about the training schedules and instead, turn his attention to getting the operations section ready to pack up and move out.
-Somehow Nathan suspected those training schedule wouldn’t be needed.
+Somehow Nathan suspected those training schedules wouldn’t be needed after all.

 Washington, D.C.